pgroonga/pgroonga.github.io/how-to/postgrest.md

 PGroonga has features to implement auto complete which is explained in [the auto complete how to section][auto-complete].

-Here we will explor how to implement this using PostgREST and just a simple html with JavaScript.
+Here we will explore how to implement this using PostgREST and just a simple HTML with JavaScript.

 ### Create Table for Auto Complete Feature